Disney Channel (Germany)

 Disney Channel is a German free-to-air television channel owned by The Walt Disney Company Germany.
-The channel is based in Munich and for children.
+The channel is based in Munich and is for children.

 Aimed at all ages, its programming consists of original first-run television series, theatrically released and original made-for-cable movies and select other third-party programming.
-The original programming is mainly supplied by its U.S. counterpart.
+The original programming is mainly supplied by its American counterpart.

 The channel was originally launched on 16 October 1999 as a subscription television channel on the Sky Deutschland platform.
 However, it was later closed down on 30 November 2013.
-It was transformed into a free-TV channel on 17 January 2014 replacing Das Vierte.
+It was transformed into a free-TV channel on 17 January 2014, replacing Das Vierte.

-The network competes with other channels primarily aimed at children such as Super RTL (50% owned by Disney Television until March 2021), KiKa and Nickelodeon Germany.
+The network competes with other channels primarily aimed at children, such as Super RTL (50% owned by Disney Television until March 2021), KiKa and Nickelodeon Germany.

 History

 Walt Disney Television International opened their German offices near Munich on 1 March 1999.
 Disney Channel Germany was launched on 16 October 1999 as a subscription channel.

 Disney purchased Das Vierte (lit.
 The Fourth), a free-to-air TV station, in December 2012 from Dmitry Lesnevsky, a Russian media mogul, and former owner of Russia's REN-TV.
 In April 2013, Disney announced that Das Vierte would become Disney Channel in January 2014 as a 24-hour family entertainment network under Disney Channel's German head Lars Wagner.

 Initial daytime programming included standard Disney Channel fare including Jessie, Austin & Ally, Phineas and Ferb and Gravity Falls while prime time saw Pixar films and older drawing shows including those from ABC Family as well as Hallmark Channel's Cedar Cove.
 Disney formed an in house ad sales company, Disney Media +, for the channel given that two competitors control most ad sales companies.
 The channel will also be offered on two online platforms: live-stream and a catch-up service.
-The channel launched over the air on 17 January 2014 at 6 AM with the classic animated short film Steamboat Willie.
+The channel suspended transmission on 30 November 2013 and launched over the air on 17 January 2014 at 6 AM with the classic animated short film Steamboat Willie.
 Disney reported that its launch weekend pushed them past Nick in to third place among kid broadcast channels.

 Programming

 Availability

-Via the airwaves, the station had an availability to 93% of German TV households plus on two online platforms: live-stream and a catch-up service.
+Via the airwaves, the station had an availability to 93% of German TV households plus on two online platforms: live-stream and a catch-up service, as well as Europe wide on Astra digital satellite service.